gofarann/thisamericanlife.co/README.md

 # api.thisamericanlife.co

-Just for funzies, I decided to create a *This American Life* public API.
+Just for funzies I decided to create a *This American Life* public API.
 It's very simple.
 At the root it will return the 10 most recently episodes.
 Given a page number it will return the 10 episodes on that page.
 Given a specific episode number and it will return just that episode.
 It can also return a random episode for your listening pleasure.

 http://api.thisamericanlife.co <br />
 http://api.thisamericanlife.co?page=21